Lidsville: Home media

 A three-disc complete series set was released on DVD in the United States in January 2005 by Rhino Entertainment.
 The set contained all seventeen episodes in digitally remastered, uncut and original broadcast form, plus interviews with Charles Nelson Reilly, Butch Patrick, and Billie Hayes.
 They and the Krofft brothers also provided audio commentary on some of the episodes.

 Comics

-Gold Key Comics published five issues of a Lidsville comic book.
+Gold Key Comics published five issues of a Lidsville comic book from October 1972 to October 1973.
 The books were a mix of new stories as well as re-workings of some of the television episodes.